 Memorable Manitobans: John Whitney “Jack” Pickersgill (1905-1997)

-Pickersgill was an active writer on politics and political biography, as well as a memoirist.
+He was an active writer on politics and political biography, as well as a memoirist.
 His first work was Canadian Responsible Government from British Hansard and Other Sources (1927).
 He also wrote The Mackenzie King Record (1960), The Liberal Party (1962), My Years with Louis St. Laurent: A Political Memoir (1975), Louis St. Laurent (1981), and The Road Back (1986).
 He was the author of an autobiography, Seeing Canada Whole: A Memoir (1994).
-He was given honorary degrees by the University of Manitoba (1967) and the University of Winnipeg (1982).
+He was given honorary degrees by the University of Manitoba (1967) and University of Winnipeg (1982).

 He died at Ottawa, Ontario on 14 November 1997.

 “Pickersgill rumored for cabinet,” Winnipeg Free Press, 14 May 1953, page 19.

 Obituary, Winnipeg Free Press, 22 November 1997, page 58.

 We thank David Frank for providing additional information used here.